This post contains affiliate links for your convenience. View our full disclosure policy here.

 Do your students jump for joy over graphing activities like mine do?
-Your children will effectively practice early graphing skills with this Roll and Graph Spring Math Activity AND have fun while doing it!
-I’m so excited to roll out our next roll and graph activity in the series!
+Your kids will have a blast effectively practicing early graphing skills with this free Roll and Graph Spring Math Activity!
+It’s the perfect addition to your springtime math centers.

 Roll and Graph Spring Math Activity

-This activity is suitable for Preschool and Kindergarten students.
-What’s extra great about this math center is children will practice graphing skills and work their fine motor muscles while coloring!
+This activity was designed with Pre-K and Kindergarten students in mind.
+What’s extra great is that children will practice graphing skills and work their fine motor muscles while coloring!

-- Springtime Roll and Graph recording page (at the end of the post)
+- Spring Roll and Graph recording page and printable die (at the end of the post)

-- Springtime Pocket Die printable picture cards (at the end of the post)
+- Spring Pocket Die printable picture cards (at the end of the post)

 How to Assemble the Printable Die

 You have two options for using dice with this activity.
-You can use the included Springtime printable die and assemble it on your own OR you can use the pocket die printable cards to place in a pocket die.
+You can use the included spring printable die and assemble it on your own OR you can use the pocket dice printable cards to place in a pocket die.

-Assembly for the Springtime roll and graph printable die is simple!
+Assembly for the spring roll and graph printable die is simple!
 I would suggest laminating it first.
-I think it’s easier to assemble when it’s laminated.
-Laminating also makes the die more durable.
+This makes it easier to assemble and also makes the die more durable.

 How to Use the Springtime Roll and Graph Recording Sheet

-You might also want to place a basket of crayons, colored pencils and markers in your math center for more graphing fun!
+You might also want to place a basket in the math center with a variety of coloring tools in it to make graphing even more fun!

 Time to Graph!

-The activity continues with the child rolling the die and coloring in the squares above the object rolled on the die.
+The activity continues with the student rolling the die and coloring in the squares above the picture rolled on the die until they reach the top of the graph in one of the columns!

-Turn this graphing activity into a race!
-In pairs, each child has his/her own Springtime Roll and Graph recording sheet and they share a die.
+Turn this spring math activity into a race!
+In pairs, each child has his/her own roll and graph recording sheet and they share a die.

-Player #1 rolls the die and colors in the square on their own graph recording sheet.
+Player #1 rolls the die and colors in the square on their own graphing recording sheet.

 Ready for some graphing fun?
-Add this roll and graph spring math activity to your math centers by clicking the yellow button at the very bottom of this post.
+Add this free Roll and Graph Spring Math Activity to your math centers by clicking the large, yellow download button at the end of the post!

 Then, for more fun spring learning ideas, check out these awesome printables and activities from some of my favorite kid bloggers!